 Medical malpractice attorney Veronica Richards is a recognized leader, lecturer and practitioner in the investigation and proof of claims against negligent physicians and hospitals.
 Named as a Pennsylvania Super Lawyer since 2004, Ms. Richards brings a 25-year track record of success to the benefit of her medical malpractice clients.

 In cases of idiopathic cardiomyopathy, the legal and evidentiary questions generally concern what a primary care physician should have done to find or follow up symptoms.
 In some cases, an ordinary physical examination report will tell us whether danger signs were negligently ignored.
 In other cases, we’ll need to know why evidence of an enlarged heart was not taken seriously by a treating physician, family practitioner, or radiologist.

 Our law firm works with a nationwide network of distinguished medical specialists whose expert opinions are essential to the preparation of your case and the proof of your claims.
 Our success on behalf of our clients reflects our ability to meet the demands of your case through working effectively with these experts.

 If you need advice about your legal options in the aftermath of a death due to idiopathic cardiomyopathy, we can help you.
-Contact Richards & Richards in Pittsburgh for a free consultation at 866-740-3999 or 412-253-2092.
+Contact Richards & Richards, LLP in Pittsburgh for a free consultation at 412-261-2620.